Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-01.md

 <!-- > -->

-- You'been using npm time to get a closer look
+- You've been using npm time to get a closer look
 - Practice your programming skills
 - Industry best practices